 This is a basic premise of the somatic element of Ecosomatics.
 Shift the body and you shift the self.

 An Ecosomatic approach takes into account our historical shaping that defines our personality, behaviors, habits, likes and dislikes, and examines our history and how it has shaped our current self.
 As part of that inquiry, one’s connection to the natural world, both historical and current, is also taken into account as a part of the whole.
-All of this is related to the concerns being dealt with in the coaching relationship.
-Once that history and how it is currently being lived is revealed, the next step is a much closer and deeper review of how that history is being lived.
+Once that history and how it is currently being lived is revealed, the next step is a much closer and deeper review of how that history is being lived and practiced.
 The basic template of self is revealed by internal stories and narratives, the relationship to our emotions, a “felt sense" of things, and the relationship we have to our energetic self.
-Also revealed are things like our relationship to choice, trust, safety, trauma, nature, and how we view the world at large.
 This is a process of making the implicit explicit.
 We are like fish swimming in the ocean and not able see the ocean we swim in.
 What makes us tick, what unconsiously drives us?

-Once uncovered, the question is posed of how we act out our stories and embodied orientations.
+Once uncovered, the question becomes, "How we act out our stories and embodied orientations."
 This is where it gets pragmatic.
-What are we doing, how do we do it, and how is all this aligned or not toward the future we are?
+What are we doing, how do we do it, and how is all this aligned or not toward the future we are moving towards?
 This is a conversation of practice.
 The word practice is mostly used to describe an activity related to increased performance as in sports, music, dance, martial arts, and professions.
 Here, organizing to practices is about any recurrent thought, emotion, or activity we do as a person.
-As humans we practice our stories, playing them recurrently in our heads, and the more we practice them, the more "true" they become.
-Practiced enough, they become our reality, and we begin to practice our stories as soon as we develop language influenced by people, environment, and how we internally make sense of the world around us.
-Our stories generate our actions and practices.
-We all have stories that open possibilities and assist in creating our power (effectiveness) in the world.
-We all also have stories that limit our power and possibilities.
-Making our implicit stories and related practices explicit opens the possibility for choice.
+When our stories are practiced enough, they become our reality, our view lens of the world and we begin to practice actions related to our stories.

-Have you ever wondered why humans have difficulty or find it impossible to change ourselves with just well placed intention?
-It is the dilemma of the failure of most New Year’s resolutions.
 Anything we practice enough becomes embodied.
-This includes behaviors and actions we don’t want to be doing.
+This includes behaviors and actions we don’t want to be doing as well as the practices that serve us.
 Think about it like this, “I do this thing, I know I do it, I don’t want to do it, and I keep doing it anyway!”
 This is the felt experience of embodiment.
 On the positive side, “I do this thing, I do it well, and I don’t even have to think about it.”
 Driving a car relects this.
 Think about when you first started practicing driving, and think about how you drive now.
-We just pop into our car and start driving, not thinking about how we have to coordinate what we see with how we operate 2-3 different pedels, steering wheel and gear shift.
 We embody the skill of driving.
 When applying this process to personal transformation, it becomes a learning or re-learning process applied to stories, behaviors, and actions.

-Somatics as used in Ecosomatic transformation uses this process of embodiment to facilitate sustainable change.
-If, through practice, we have developed and become our basic self, it is through the process of practice that allows change.
+Somatics as used in Ecosomatic Transformation uses this process of embodiment to facilitate sustainable change.
+If, through practice, we have developed and become our self (personality), it is through the process of practice that offers change.
 Finding, in the body, where our limiting experiences are held and disorganizing them gives space for a new organization of self.

 Evolutionary psychology supports this and “holds that although human beings today inhabit a thoroughly modern world of space exploration and virtual realities, they do so with the ingrained mentality of Stone Age hunter-gatherers.” - Harvard business review, How Hardwired Is Human Behavior? -Nigel Nicholson